1n3JgKl9pQ6cUMrW/acf-cleaner/README.md

 **[Advanced Custom Fields](http://advancedcustomfields.com/)** is a WordPress plug-in that helps you creating advanced, custom fields for better content parsing through custom PHP / SQL queries.

-*It works great, but has one disadvantage; it really meshes up your database.*
+*It works great, but has one disadvantage; it really can mesh up your database after a while / during heavy development.*

 **Imagine this;**